pacifics/PassDao/README.md

 =

 ## Overview
-Pass DAO is an open source Decentralized Application used to put together a transparent organization where governance and decision making system are immutably programmed in the Blockchain.
+PASS DAO is an open source Decentralized Application used to put together a transparent organization where governance and decision making system are immutably programmed in the Blockchain.
 The source includes six separated smart contracts.

 =

-## Pass DAO and Pass DAO Project Smart Contracts
+## PASS DAO and PASS DAO Project Smart Contracts

 Smart contracts used for the display and management of the upgrades and projects of Pass DAO from the beginning of the application.

 =

-## Pass DAO Contractor Smart Contract
+## PASS DAO Contractor Smart Contract

 Smart contract used by the project managers and contractors of the application.